yU93r/SteamEmu/post_build/README.release.md

 3. Use the command line tool `generate_interfaces` to generate the file `steam_interfaces.txt`,
    then move it inside the folder `steam_settings`
 4. Move the entire folder `steam_settings` beside the emu .dll/.so.
-5. Copy the the example file `steam_settings.EXAMPLE\configs.EXAMPLE.ini` and paste it inside your own `steam_settings` folder, then rename it to `configs.ini`
+5. Copy the the example files `steam_settings.EXAMPLE\configs.xxx.EXAMPLE.ini` and paste them inside your own `steam_settings` folder, then the postfix `.EXAMPLE`.
+  Make sure to only keep the options you need, don't sepecify everything

 Mr.Goldberg's note:
-> If the game has DRM (other than steamworks) you need to remove/crack it first.
+> If the game has DRM (other than steamworks) you need to remove it first.

 ---

 ## Various configurations:
 Due to the various changes and additions, it became tedious to document everything,
-so it is recommended to check each example file in the `steam_settings` folder, and the various options inside `configs.ini`.
+so it is recommended to check each example file in the `steam_settings` folder, and the various options inside `configs.xxx.ini`.

 ---

+When you use the emu at least once, some default configurations are saved inside the global settings folder

+* `configs.main.ini`: configurations for the emu itself
+* `configs.user.ini`: configurations specific to the user
+* `configs.app.ini`: configurations specific to the game/app
+* `configs.overlay.ini`: configurations of the overlay

+---

 ## Saves location:
 * On Windows:
-   `%appdata%\Goldberg SteamEmu Saves\`
+   `%appdata%\GSE Saves\`
    For example, if your user Windows user name is `Lion`, the save location would be:
-   `C:\Users\Lion\AppData\Roaming\Goldberg SteamEmu Saves\`
+   `C:\Users\Lion\AppData\Roaming\GSE Saves\`
 * On Linux:
    * if `XDG_DATA_HOME` is defined:
-      `$XDG_DATA_HOME/Goldberg SteamEmu Saves/`
+      `$XDG_DATA_HOME/GSE Saves/`
    * Otherwise, if `HOME` is defined:
-      `$HOME/.local/share/Goldberg SteamEmu Saves/`
+      `$HOME/.local/share/GSE Saves/`
    * Otherwise:
-      `SAVE/Goldberg SteamEmu Saves/` (relative to the current directory, which might not be the same as app/game directory)
+      `SAVE/GSE Saves/` (relative to the current directory, which might not be the same as app/game directory)

-You can override the name of the base folder `Goldberg SteamEmu Saves` to whatever you want per game, to do this modify `configs.ini` inside your `steam_settings` folder and change the value of `saves_folder_name`.
+You can override the name of the base folder `GSE Saves` to whatever you want per game, to do this modify `configs.user.ini` inside your `steam_settings` folder and change the value of `saves_folder_name`.
 Check the example file in `steam_settings.EXAMPLE\configs.EXAMPLE.ini`.

 ---

-In the global settings folder, in that save location, you will find these files (if you have used the emulator at least once):
-* `account_name.txt`: edit this file to change your name
-* `listen_port.txt`: edit this file if you want to change the UDP/TCP port the emulator listens on, you should probably not change this because everyone needs to use the same port or you won't find yourselves on the network
-* `user_steam_id.txt` this is where your steam id is saved, you can change it, if your saves for a game are locked to a specific steam id see below for a way to change it on a per game basis, but it has to be valid
-* `language.txt`: edit this to change the language the emulator will report to the game, default is `english`, it must be a valid steam language name or the game might have weird behaviour (list provided at the end of this readme)
-* You can also create the file `configs.ini` and specify the most common options you usually set, you can use the provided example file `steam_settings.EXAMPLE\configs.EXAMPLE.ini` as a base.
-Note that you do not have to specify everything

-Note that these are global so you won't have to change them for each game.
-For game unique stuff (stats and remote storage) a folder is created with the appid of the game.
-If you want to change your steam_id on a per game basis, simply create a settings folder in the game unique directory (Full path: `C:\Users\<Your windows user name>\AppData\Roaming\Goldberg SteamEmu Saves\<appid>\settings`)
-In that settings folder create a `user_steam_id.txt` file that contains the valid steam id that you want to use for that game only.

-You can also make the emu ignore certain global settings by using a `force_account_name.txt`, `force_language.txt`, `force_listen_port.txt` or `force_steamid.txt` that you put in your `steam_settings\` folder.
-See the `steam_settings.EXAMPLE` folder for an example.

-If for some reason you want it to save in the game directory, you can create a file named `local_save.txt` right beside steam_api(64).dll (libsteam_api.so on linux) or inside your `steam_settings` folder.
-The only thing that file should contain is the name of the save directory.
-This can be useful if you want to use different global settings like a different account name or steam id for a particular game.
-Note that this save directory will be beside where the emu dll (or .so) is, which may not be the same as the game path.

----

 ## DLC:
 By default the emulator will try to unlock all DLCs (by returning `true` when the game calls the `BIsDlcInstalled()` function).
-If the game uses the other function you will need to provide a list of DLCs to my emulator.
+If the game uses the other function you will need to provide a list of DLCs to the emulator.

-To do this first create a `steam_settings` folder right beside where you put my emulator.
+To do this first create a `steam_settings` folder right beside the emulator.
-In this folder, put a `DLC.txt` file. (path will be `<path where my emu lib is>\steam_settings\DLC.txt`)
+In this folder, put a `DLC.txt` file. (path will be `<path where the emu lib is>\steam_settings\DLC.txt`)

 If the DLC file is present, the emulator will only unlock the DLCs in that file.
 If the file is empty all DLCs will be locked.